-7. TunnelBear VPN
+4. TunnelBear VPN

 A good way to protect your browsing history from being tracked not only by the automatic scripts present on websites but also from your ISPs (internet service providers) is by using a VPN.
-A VPN allows you to browse internet by using a virtual or proxy IP address and saves your browsing data from getting tracked.
+A VPN allows you to browse the internet by using a virtual or proxy IP address and saves your browsing data from getting tracked.
 VPN also had added benefits of unblocking the region-locked content.

 Install: TunnelBear VPN

 Just like Web of Trust, DuckDuckGO provides a privacy score to each website and even has the ability to forcibly improve a website’s privacy grade by using its own encryption.
-It also has a tracker blocker which stops advertisers from tracking you on the sites you visit.
+It also has a tracker blocker that stops advertisers from tracking you on the sites you visit.
 Lastly, the extension itself doesn’t store any user data keeping your online presence safe and secure.
 Not to mention, the extension recently brought changes to block Google’s new ad tracking system — FLoC.

 Chrome Extensions for Better Reading and Video Experience

-Install: Invideo For YouTube
+Install: YouTube Rabbit Hole

-10.Turn Off the Lights
+12.Turn Off the Lights

-Turn off the Lights is another extension which is a must for users who watch a lot of videos on places like YouTube.
+Turn off the Lights is another extension that is a must for users who watch a lot of videos on places like YouTube.
 The extension basically fades the entire page while highlighting the video you are watching, giving you an immersive experience.
 The best part about using this extension is that it works for all known video sites such as YouTube, Vimeo, Dailymotion, Hulu, Netflix, Metacafe, YouKu, and more.

 Install: Turn Off the Lights